 We will repair cracks in excess of performance standard by pointing or patching.
 We will not be responsible for color variation between old and new mortar.
-These repairs should be made toward the end of the first two years to permit the home to stabilize and for normal settlement to occur.
+These repairs should be made toward the end of the first year warranty period to permit the home to stabilize and for normal settlement to occur.